netket/netket/docs/docs/sr.md

 ```
 If you don't specify the QGT format, NetKet will try to guess the best format.
-We reccomend you experiment and specify the QGT format that gives you the best performance, which can be by passing it as an argument.
+We recommend you experiment and specify the QGT format that gives you the best performance, which can be by passing it as an argument.
 Additional keyword arguments will be forwarded to the QGT constructor, as shown below:

 ```python
 sr = nk.optimizer.SR(QGTJacobianPyTree, solver=partial(jax.scipy.sparse.linalg.gmres, maxiter=1000, tol=1e-8)diag_shift=1e-3